djpadbit/gameboy/README.md

 # FXGB
 ## This is not a real emulator but more of a POC
 FXGB is a port of a gameboy emulator (look at the source of the fork for original emulator) for the casio FX range of calculators.
-The program is currently running at ~2fps (~8fps overclocked) so it's not really useable.
+The program is currently running at ~2fps (~11fps overclocked max on tetris) so it's not really useable.
 I made it mostly for fun so don't really think it's gonna be maintained much.

 Fun fact: this is my first add-in with gint.